top of page

 The following short video from Simon Sinek expands on the tension leaders face and how to show vulnerability in the workplace as a leader.

 Keep the conversation genuine, especially if it involves your mistakes.
 This does not mean sharing personal secrets.
-Being authentic pertains to both the logical rationale aspects of the conversation as well as your feelings about the other person and the conversation.
+Being authentic pertains to both the logical rationale aspects of the conversation and your feelings about the other person and the conversation.
 This does not mean sharing deep personal secrets.
 It means metaphorically inviting the other person inside your house rather than making them stand outside talking from behind your screen door of image management.

 Strategy #3: Promote Trust-Based Relationships